trichl/WildFiOpenSource/README.md

    * The project is configured in [Software/WildFiFirmware/platformio.ini](Software/WildFiFirmware/platformio.ini) (the parameter src_dir selects the application that shall be compiled)
 * Or Eclipse (eclipse-cpp-2020-09-R-win32-x86_64) and idf-eclipse plugin (tutorial: https://github.com/espressif/idf-eclipse-plugin/blob/master/README.md), project stub with complete software architecture integration for Eclipse is located in [Software/WildFiSoftwareArchitecture](Software/WildFiSoftwareArchitecture)

-# Flashing
+# Flashing the Firmware
-* To flash software the WildFi tag is attached to the USB breakout board (red arrows indicate the programming board settings when no external battery is connected to the WildFi tag) und the USB connector to a computer:
+* To flash software on the ESP32, the WildFi tag needs to be attached to the USB breakout board (red arrows indicate the programming board settings when no external battery is connected to the WildFi tag) und the USB connector to a computer (flashing is done via the UART bridge that is integrated on the USB breakout board):

 ![WildFiTagProgramming](https://github.com/trichl/WildFiOpenSource/blob/main/FlashDownloadTool/WildFiTagProgramming.jpg?raw=true)